Rare Things for a Rare Life

 A quiet revelation dawned–he’d never have seen her had the horse continued its stride.
 Dismounting, he lingered, curious to see how long she could maintain her motionless concealment.

 When he was her age, he wouldn’t have lasted a wink.
 He cringed, remembering many painful pinches, the mildest of his lord’s rebukes.
-Always, he’d stood beside Earl Gaelib Melazera, exactly two feet away and half a step behind.
+Always, he’d stood beside the earl, a measured two feet away and half a step behind.
 Even when his lord sat, he stood, expressionless.
 He pushed the thought away.
-He was a soldier now and Melazera was far away.
+Now he was a soldier and Melazera was far away.

 Even knowing where she hid, he couldn’t see or hear her.
 She didn’t move or make a peep.
 He finally accepted she wouldn’t give herself away.
 Needing to return to camp, he crouched down and peered into the girl’s unblinking eyes.
-He had seen terror in many eyes.
+He’d seen terror in many eyes.

 “My da,” she whispered.